Amortization vs Depreciation: What Are the Differences?

 The Takeaway

 Amortization is used for intangible (non-physical) assets, while depreciation is used for tangible (physical) assets.
-As a business owner, you will want to calculate these expense amounts in order to use them as a tax deduction and reduce your business’s tax liability.
+As a business owner, you will want to calculate these expense amounts in order to claim them as a tax deduction and reduce your business’s tax liability.

 If you’re in the market to purchase an asset (tangible or intangible) for your company but don’t want to deplete your cash reserves, you may want to explore funding options, such as a small business loan, equipment financing, or inventory financing.